sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-and-quint/downloading-and-installing-immerse-shaders.md

 ---
-title: Downloading and Installing iMMERSE Shaders
+title: Downloading and Installing iMMERSE Shaders and Add-ons
 layout: page
 nav_order: 1
 parent: iMMERSE & qUINT
 grand_parent: Shader Repositories
 ---

-# Downloading and Installing iMMERSE Shaders
+# Downloading and Installing iMMERSE Shaders and Addons

-Welcome to the world of iMMERSE Shaders!
 Created by Pascal Gilcher (also known as MartyMcFly), iMMERSE is the successor to qUINT and features some of the best shaders available for ReShade.

-iMMERSE comes in three flavors: a free version (iMMERSE), and two premium versions (iMMERSE Pro & Ultimate).
+iMMERSE comes in three flavors:

+* iMMERSE (FREE)

+* iMMERSE Pro (5 USD)

+* iMMERSE Ultimate (9 USD)

 ---

 <details markdown="block" class="details-tree">
 <summary>iMMERSE Shaders</summary>

 iMMERSE is the core collection of shaders from Pascal.

 These shaders are available [on GitHub](https://github.com/martymcmodding/iMMERSE) and are freely accessible to all.